Galerina

 - Galerina's instance of is recorded as taxon[3].

-- Galerina's taxon name is recorded as Galerina[7].
+- Galerina's scientific name is Galerina[6].

 - Galerina's Commons category is recorded as Galerina[7].